Yellow tang: Reproduction

-Spawning happens throughout the year, and it peaks once.
-Spawning normally happens around the time the moon is full, so this suggests there is some sort of lunar periodicity going on.
+Spawning happens throughout the year, and it peaks once, normally occurring around the time the moon is full, so this suggests there is some sort of lunar periodicity to the spawning behavior.
 Spawning happens in pairs or groups, and fertilization is external.
 Eggs are left in open water and yellow tang are substratum egg scatterers.
-Yellow tang do not guard their eggs, and once the eggs hatch the juveniles receive no parental care.
+Yellow tang do not guard their eggs, and once the eggs hatch, the juveniles receive no parental care.

 Food

 In the wild, yellow tangs feed on benthic turf algae and other marine plant material.
 In captivity, they are commonly fed meat/fish-based aquarium food, but the long-term health effects of this diet are questionable.
 However, most experts in the marine aquarium industry express little scepticism that such a well rounded and balanced diet including plant and animal material would be in any way detrimental to mostly herbivorous fishes like tangs since they still need on occasion, complex amino acids and nutrients that only ocean animals can provide.
 In the wild, yellow tangs provide cleaner services to marine turtles, by removing algal growth from their shells.